trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 # Exercise 2: Generate an unstructured quadrilateral mesh for use in Trixi

-Where did the mesh used in the default unstrctured example of thprevious exercise come from?
+Where did the mesh used in the default unstructured example of the previous exercise come from?
 For the elixir files present in `examples/unstructured_2d_dgsem/` certain mesh files are automatically downloaded and used for the Trixi execution.
 For instance, after executing *Exercise 1* you will now see the file `mesh_trixi_unstructured_mesh_docs.mesh` in the `examples/unstructured_2d_dgsem/` folder.